eneroth/plato/README.md

 ## Purpose
-The purpose of Plato is to store and retrieve the state of an atom to (and from) Local Storage, automatically or, if so desired, manually.
+The purpose of Plato is to store and restore data to (and from) Local Storage.
+There are also a couple of quite useful functions for persisting state held within atoms.

 This library grew out of the need to keep storage of application state separate from the application logic.
 I noticed that I interspersed my application logic with a lot of storage related function calls.
 Storage and persistence is arguably orthogonal to application logic, and therefore those functions were extracted and put in a separate library.